shlienlab/raccoon/docs/clustering.rst

 The iterative search will be terminated under two conditions: if the optimization found a single cluster as the best outcome or if the population lower bound is met.
-The latter can be set with :code:`popcut` and should be kept as high as possible to avoid atomization of the clusters, but low enough to allow for the identification of subclasses.
+The latter can be set with :code:`pop_cut` and should be kept as high as possible to avoid atomization of the clusters, but low enough to allow for the identification of subclasses.
 (depending on the dataset, the suggested values are between 10 and 50).